 Diethylhexyl phthalate (DEHP) was assessed by the Government of Canada, and was deemed that DEHP “may enter the environment in a quantity or concentration or under conditions that may constitute a danger in Canada to human health.”
 While the phthalate DEHP has not been notified in any cosmetics with Health Canada, it is used in other countries as a cosmetic ingredient.
 It was added to the Cosmetic Ingredient Hotlist to communicate to manufacturers that it should not be used in cosmetic products.

 As part of the chemical grouping initiative, under the CMP, the Government of Canada will be evaluating 14 substances which are part of the phthalate substance grouping.
 Fourteen additional substances are under consideration to be included in the grouping as well.
-The anticipated date for release of the draft screening assessment is winter 2014/2015.
+The draft screening assessment is anticipated for release in 2016.

 Para-phenylenediamine (PPD) is a coal tar dye commonly used in permanent and semi-permanent hair dyes, colours and tints.
 It is used with oxidizing agents like hydrogen peroxide to create colourant molecules.
 Hair colouring products have been used all over the world for decades with very few reports of adverse effects.